Somoy73/Voice-Slider/README.md

 Have fun!

-P.S: Mozilla and Safari is not supported!
+P.S: Mozilla and Safari are not supported for now.